jamielaw-smith/jamielaw-smith.github.io/index.md

-accretion onto neutron stars in a dense medium, the structure of AGN disks with embedded stars, vacuum decay, and de Sitter space in string theory.
+accretion onto neutron stars in a dense medium, the structure of AGN disks with embedded stars, vacuum decay, and de Sitter space in theories of quantum gravity such as string theory.

-I did my undergraduate at Harvard in Physics and Astrophysics.
-There I did work in experimental particle physics on the Higgs to WW decay channel for ATLAS, and in cosmology on clustering-mass/color relationships in SDSS galaxies and on resolving excess large-scale power and North/South differences in the SDSS.

 ## Publications
 Up-to-date list available on